mrichman/dockerdevenv/README.md

 Docker or Boot2Docker.

 #### USAGE ####
-Usage instructions assume that you've cloned this repo and changed my username {bketelsen} to your own.
+Usage instructions assume that you've cloned this repo and changed my username {mrichman} to your own.
-*** Running the docker image bketelsen/devenv will give you my dotfiles, and you'll be running as user `bketelsen`.
+*** Running the docker image mrichman/devenv will give you my dotfiles, and you'll be running as user `mrichman`.
 Instead FORK this repo and make changes. ***
 Also assumed: You've run the buildContainers.sh script and pushed your images to hub.docker.com

 ##### Mac #####